Chitra Sarwara

-Chitra Sarwara (born 18 March 1975) is an Indian politician.
-She is a former state vice president of Aam Aadmi Party Haryana.
-She joined Indian National Congress in January 2024.
+Chitra Sarwara (born 18 March 1975) is an Indian politician in Haryana.
+She was formerly a member of the Aam Aadmi Party Haryana where she was state vice president.
+She changed her party affiliation to Indian National Congress in January 2024.
 She is daughter of Nirmal Singh Mohra.

-Prior to her position in Congress, Chitra held the post of In charge North Zone, Aam Aadmi Party as Haryana, for nearly 1 year from June 2022 to March 2023.
-In her tenure AAP Haryana contested and won Zila Parishad Chairman, Zila Parishad members and an overall vote percentage of 13.89% in north zone alone.

 Before this, she was National General Secretary Incharge Organization & Treasurer for Haryana Democratic Front-HDF, an independent registered political body in Haryana.

 Erstwhile, as an Indian National Congress member, she has served as National General Secretary and Social Media Incharge for All India Mahila Congress.
 She has also served as Senior Vice President Haryana Pradesh Mahila Congress Committee.

-She was elected as a Municipal Corporator of Ambala Municipal Corporation, Haryana, on 13 June 2013.
+She began her career in politics in 2013 when she was elected as a Municipal Corporator of Ambala Municipal Corporation, Haryana.
 In October 2019, she contested Vidhan Sabha from Ambala Cantt, Haryana, as an independent candidate and came second garnering more than 44.5 thousand votes.

-Chitra contested 2024 Vidhan Sabha election from Ambala Cantt, Haryana as an independent candidate for the second time after being denied the ticket by the Indian National Congress and garnered 52581 votes.
+Chitra contested 2024 Vidhan Sabha election from Ambala Cantt, Haryana as an independent candidate for the second time after being denied the ticket by the Indian National Congress and garnered 52,581 votes.

 Chitra has launched her own registered political identity by the name of 'TeamChitra' to raise issues affecting public and society.

-Chitra Sarwara and her team contested the 2025 Ambala Sadar Municipal Council elections fielding 30 Municipal Council candidates (in 30 out of the 32 wards) and a Chairman candidate also.
-Four Municipal Council Candidates fielded by her won and the chairman candidate came second with 31968 (34%+) vote share.
+Chitra Sarwara and her team contested the 2025 Ambala Sadar Municipal Council elections fielding 30 Municipal Council candidates (in 30 out of the 32 wards) and a Chairman candidate.
+Four candidates won and the chairman candidate came second with 31,968 (34%+) vote share.

-Chitra Sarwara floated her registered political identity by the name of '#TeamChitra' to effectively raise people's issues ahead.